LifeLine Help Center:

 - Your chosen confidence interval (1)

-- The size of the sample you surveyed (2)
+- The size of the two sample segments you are testing (2)

 - The estimated size of the population (3)

-- The survey result that you're testing (expressed either as a proportion or percentage or as a mean or average.
+- The estimated survey result that you're testing expressed either as a proportion or percentage or as a mean or average.
 If you don't have a good estimate (like results from a past survey), a good rule of thumb is to use the worst case odds of a 50% chance.

 (2) Along with the confidence level, the sample size determines the magnitude of the margin of error.
 A larger sample size produces a smaller margin of error, all else remaining equal.